MenuClose

 Later symptoms may include:

-Medical detox is typically the first step taken for someone addicted to fentanyl.
+Medical detox is typically the first step for someone with a fentanyl addiction.

 Medication-Assisted Treatment (MAT) Available

-Medication-assisted treatment (MAT) is one of the most common forms of treatment used for those battling an addiction to opioids such as fentanyl.
+Medication-assisted treatment (MAT) is one of the most common forms of treatment for battling an addiction to opioids such as fentanyl.
 MAT combines medications with behavioral health therapies to combat opioid addiction.

 The FDA approves three medications for MAT, including buprenorphine, methadone, and naltrexone (Vivitrol).
 These treatments are safe and effective when combined with counseling and psychosocial support.

-MAT has been shown to improve patient survival, keep more people in treatment, decrease illegal opioid use, increase the ability to gain and maintain employment, and improve birth outcomes for women who have substance use disorders and are pregnant.
+MAT can improve patient survival, keep more people in treatment, decrease illegal opioid use, increase the ability to gain and maintain employment, and improve birth outcomes for women who have substance use disorders and are pregnant.